Mahalaksmy/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

 # 0x13.
 C - More singly linked lists
-General
+#General

-How to use linked lists
+How to use linked lists.
-Start to look for the right source of information without too much help Requirements
+Start to look for the right source of information without too much help

+#Requirements
 General
 Allowed editors: vi, vim, emacs
 All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89